MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab - 3 - Implement the SysExtensionSerializer framework.md

     }
 </pre>

+> This will only perform the insert if there is a CustTable record

 35. Navigate to the **Methods** node on **MB500CustTable**, and then right-click **Methods** to open the context menu and select **Override** and **update**.

 2. Change the logic in the **update** method to the following:<pre>public void update()